Growing Our Linseed (Flaxseed)

-This year we are growing in the region of 100 acres.
-We can produce approximately ½ to 1 ton of linseed to the acre.
+This year, we are growing in the region of 100 acres.
+We can produce approximately ½ to 1 ton of linseed (flaxseed) to the acre.

 How do you prepare the soil?

-Ploughing in the autumn is always best as winter frosts do a lot of the work in breaking the soil down ready for planting.
-Contractors are used to assist in the planting, husbandry and harvesting of the Linseed.
+Ploughing in the autumn is always best, as winter frosts do a lot of the work of breaking down the soil so it is ready for planting.
+Contractors are used to assist in the planting, husbandry and harvesting of the linseed (flaxseed).

 What type of soil works best?